trrapp12/CountDownTimer/README.md

 - [ ] Adjust circle animation for every interval and every wait.
 - [ ] Add "+" and "-" buttons to add or decrement time.
 - [ ] Publish in a format I can use on my phone for my own boxing workouts.

-- [X] Add boxing sounds to indicate start of round.
+🆕 Add boxing sounds to indicate start of round.
-- [X] Add boxing sounds to indicate 10 sec warning and end of round.
+🆕 Add boxing sounds to indicate 10 sec warning and end of round.
-- [X] Add boxing sounds to indicate end of round.
+🆕 Add boxing sounds to indicate end of round.
-- [X] Add functionality so the sound will stop when you click a new button, so the start bell will always coordinate with you clicking a new button.
+🆕 Add functionality so the sound will stop when you click a new button, so the start bell will always coordinate with you clicking a new button.

 <br/>
 <br/>